Skip to main content

 How the drone is used

-The drone will provide a range of aerial surveillance options to support emergency services and voluntary organisations across a wide range of incidents, including:
+The drone provides a range of aerial surveillance options to support the fire service and other emergency services, if requested, across a wide range of incidents, including:

 • large-scale open fires or complex structural fires